 Celebrate the Night is the festive gathering taking place in Maple Ridge’s Town Centre dedicated to Halloween and other fall celebrations like Diwali and First Nations.
 A free, family-friendly festival in local Memorial Peace Park transforms an urban oasis into a magical night wonderland filled with glowing light, lanterns, art installations, and music.
 The program features puppets and costume parade, pumpkin carving, storytelling, lots of crafts, and games for kids.
 The beautiful evening ends with a fireworks display over The ACT Arts Centre.

-Potter's House of Horrors is one of Canada's scariest haunted houses located in Surrey, British Columbia, about half-an-hour drive from Vancouver.
+Cougar Creek's House (former Potter's House) of Horrors is one of Canada's scariest haunted houses located in Surrey, British Columbia, about half-an-hour drive from Vancouver.
 Meant for adults rather than kids this seasonal attraction is only open throughout the Halloween season.
 There are two haunted houses each season.
 This year, visitors can opt for “Death Valley Motor Inn” and “Devil's Descent".
-Visiting Potter’s House of Horrors is similar to being at multiple different horror movie sets at a time.
+Visiting Cougar Creek's House of Horrors is similar to being at multiple different horror movie sets at a time.
 Expect special effects, loud music, flashing lights, the weird characters, lots of blood, torture-chamber tools, musty smells, and more spooky stuff.

 Fright Nights at Playland is an annual Halloween celebration at the Pacific National Exhibition grounds.
 With several haunted houses and over a dozen rides, it's one of the favorite seasonal attractions for families in Vancouver.

-Haunted Village at Burnaby Village Museum (canceled in 2020)
+Haunted Village at Burnaby Village Museum (Eerie Illusions on October 20–30, 2022)

 Metro Vancouver boasts many other haunted houses and scary Halloween-themed attractions.
 Haunted Village at Burnaby Village Museum is one of them.
 A not-too-scary attraction in Burnaby is appropriate both for adults and children aged 2-12 years.
 Visitors should watch out for black cats, big yellow moons, huge pumpkins, and other bad omens.
 Halloween activities include trick-or-treating, live entertainment, ghost chasing, and free carousel rides.

-VanDusen Glow in the Garden (2020 dates TBA)
+VanDusen Glow in the Garden (canceled in 2022)

 Glow in the Garden is the annual light show at VanDusen Botanical Garden held only during the Halloween season.
 Visitors can stroll through illuminated trails enjoying their unique features and magical moments.
 Children will love to help Anna the hummingbird and her friends lift the glowing spell from the garden by collecting Halloween treats along the way.
 The show runs from 5 pm to 9 pm.